mcdemarco/cardpen/doc/index.md

 You can upload a Mustache or Handlebars template, or enter one manually.

 The template is mostly plain HTML laying out a single card from your set.
 To insert card-specific information, use Mustache-style braces around one of your column titles from your card list:  `{{YourColumnNameHere}}`.
+(If you have HTML in your column that you want parsed, use three braces when referring to it instead of two:  `{{{YourColumnNameHere}}}`.)

 In the Pico example, there are only two columns in the CSV file, named *Number* and *Score*.
 The card's number is inserted in five places on the card: the center and the four corners.
 The card's score is used as part of a CSS class that inserts the scoring pips.